teiGustavo/loja-sococo/wordpress/wp-content/plugins/ajax-search-for-woocommerce/readme.txt

 * CHANGE: Remove information that Analytics is a beta feature
 * CHANGE: Remove information that Darkened Background is a beta feature
 * CHANGE: Set "Pirx" as a default search bar style

-= 1.21.0, November 21, 2022 =
-* ADDED: Integration with Product GTIN (EAN, UPC, ISBN) for WooCommerce plugin
-* ADDED: Integration with EAN for WooCommerce plugin
-* ADDED: Troubleshooting - checks if products thumbnails need to be regenerated
-* FIXED: Missing translation domain in some texts
-* FIXED: Support variants of &lt;br&gt; tag in product names in autocomplete
-* FIXED: Unable to embed search bar as a widget
-* FIXED: Disable voice search for Chrome on iPhone or iPad
-* FIXED: Integration with the Astra theme - unclosed  &lt;div&gt; tag
-* FIXED: Exclude save phrases to analyze when the phrase is 'fibotests' or the user has a specific role.
-* FIXED: UI_FIXER: check if event listeners were correctly added to search inputs.
-If no, reinitiate the search instance
-* FIXED: UI_FIXER: rebuild all search bars without correct JS events
-* FIXED: Redundant DB queries related to the existence of plugin tables
-* CHANGE: Updated Freemius SDK to v2.5.2

 [See changelog for all versions](https://fibosearch.com/changelog/).